Offline detection of change-points in the mean for stationary graph signals: Basic concepts and notations

-The frequencies of the GFT correspond to the elements of the diagonal matrix $\Theta$, that is $\{\theta_{i,i}\}_{i=1}^p$.
-Moreover, the eigenvectors $\{u_i\}_{i=1}^p$ provide also an orthogonal basis for the graph signals defined over the graph $G$.
-Finally, the GFT is the basic tool that allows us to translate operations from the vertex domain to the spectral domain \cite{Sandryhaila2013}.
+The frequencies of the GFT correspond to the elements of the diagonal matrix $\Theta$, that is $\{\Theta_{i,i}\}_{i=1}^p$.
+Moreover, the eigenvectors $\{u_i\}_{i=1}^p$ provide an orthogonal basis for the graph signals defined over the graph $G$.
+Finally, the GFT is the basic tool that allows us to translate operations from the vertex domain to the spectral domain \citep{Sandryhaila2013}.

-The \emph{graph signal stationarity} over the vertex domain is a property aiming to formalize the notion that the graph structure explains to a large degree the inter-dependencies observed in a graph signal.
-For the rest of the paper, we refer to stationary with respect to a GSO $S$.
-The definitions and the properties that are listed bellow can be found in \cite{Marques2017,Perraudin2017}.
+The \emph{graph signal stationarity} over the vertex domain is a property aiming to formalize the notion that the graph structure can explain to a large degree the observed inter-dependencies between the dimensions of a graph signal.
+Henceforth, we refer to stationary with respect to a GSO $S$.
+The definitions and the properties that are listed bellow can be found in \cite{Marques2017} and in \cite{Perraudin2017}.

-\begin{definition}{ } \textbf{Stationarity with respect to the vertex domain:} Given a normal GSO $S$, a zero-mean graph signal $y:V \rightarrow R$ with covariance matrix $\Sigma_y$ is stationary with respect to the vertex domain encoded by $S$, iff $\Sigma_y$ and $S$ are simultaneously diagonalizable, \ie $\Sigma_y=U \diag(\PSD_y) U^{\top}$.
-The vector $\PSD_y \in \R^p$ is known as the \textbf{graph power spectral density} (PSD). \end{definition}
+\begin{definition}{ } \textbf{Stationarity \wrt the vertex domain:} Given a normal GSO $S$, a zero-mean graph signal $y:V \rightarrow R$ with covariance matrix $\Sigma_y$ is stationary with respect to the vertex domain encoded by $S$, iff $\Sigma_y$ and $S$ are simultaneously diagonalizable, \ie $\Sigma_y=U \diag(P_y) U^{\Top}$.
+The vector $P_y \in \R^p$ is known as the \textbf{graph power spectral density} (PSD). \end{definition}

-The following two properties are used in the derivation of our change-point detection algorithm, in the generation of the synthetic scenarios and the estimation of $\PSD_y$.
+The next two properties are used to derive our change-point detection algorithm, to perform the estimation of $P_y$, and to generate synthetic experimental scenarios.